Spare Change Investment Calculator

 What this tool does

-This tool projects the long-term value of a spare change investment habit.
-Enter your average daily round-up amount, time horizon, and assumed investment return.
-The calculator converts daily to monthly contributions and applies a standard future-value annuity formula.
-Results show projected portfolio value, total contributed, and investment growth.
-Returns are assumptions, not promises, and actual outcomes vary with market conditions and the platform fees charged by round-up apps.
+This tool projects the long-term value of a spare change investment habit by modeling how small daily contributions grow over time.
+Enter your average daily round-up amount, investment time horizon, and assumed annual return rate.
+The calculator converts daily contributions to a monthly figure and applies a standard future-value calculation to show your projected portfolio value, total amount contributed, and the growth generated by investment returns.
+The result illustrates one possible outcome based on your inputs; actual growth depends on market performance, timing of contributions, and any fees charged by the platform or investment vehicle.
+This is an educational model, not a forecast of actual results.

 Enter Values